NyxxNott/blackhat2021_concept/README.md

 ## Innovation
 The current proposal is an innovation invocation of time locks in the time series databases with first of its kind algorithm for sharding and scaling time series databases with time locks in a recursive and recurrent manner.

+## Purpose
+- My research is an attempt to address the issues of clutter and chaos in time series analysis which becomes a major impediment for the